rohans-git/dc-vs-marvel-game/README.md

 First Ironhack project, a game using canvas HTML

-//Describe the concept of the game ---
+## Concept of the game

-the user has to protect/dodge themself from the DC/Marvel characters that are coming from above.
+The user has to protect/dodge themself from the DC/Marvel characters that are coming from above.
 They can collect zaps to recover or win points and shoot the other characters.

-// Describe components ---
+## Components of the Game

 There are obstacles and zaps to shoot them.
 On the bottom there is a player.
 A score bar with the level of points.